kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - If the device has enough remaining capacity to satisfy the consumed amount, constraint checks are applied.
   In addition to the existing MatchAttribute, this proposal introduces a new constraint: `DistinctAttribute`, which ensures attribute uniqueness across allocated devices.
 - Once all selection and constraint checks pass, the allocation is valid.
 The allocation result is updated with:
-  - The shareable allocation identifier, which uniquely identifies the allocation on a shareable device.
+  - The share identifier (ShareID), which uniquely identifies the allocation on a shareable device.
   - The calculated consumed capacity, if a capacity sharing policy was applied.
     This consumed capacity is tracked as part of the device’s `allocatingCapacity`, allowing it to be included in remaining capacity calculations for future allocations within the same call.